 Vitamin D3 boosts how much calcium your gut absorbs from food.
 That is good news for your bones, but a problem if that calcium ends up in the wrong place, like your arteries.
 Vitamin K2 is the traffic cop.
-K2 makes sure calcium lands in your skeleton, not your blood vessels.
+K2 directs that calcium into your skeleton and keeps it out of your blood vessels.

 What vitamin D3 plus K2 is and what it does